akiran/react-slick/README.md

 # Road to 1.0
 react-slick is under active development now.
-Soon this project will all the features of slick carousel.
+Soon this project will have all the features of slick carousel.
-We encourage your feedback and support
+We encourage your feedback and support.

 ### Installation
 ```bash